aadhyanthk/air_canvas/README.md

 - No virtual environments (`venv/`, `.venv/`) or temporary files should be committed to the repository—add them to your `.gitignore`.
 - This tool is intended for educational, prototyping, and demo purposes.

-## License

-This project is licensed under the MIT License.
-Feel free to use, share, or modify it for personal and educational use.

 ## Acknowledgements

 - [MediaPipe by Google](https://mediapipe.dev/)